xXleowXx/gitlab-charts/doc/advanced/external-object-storage/aws-iam-roles.md

 ## Troubleshooting

-You can test if the IAM role is correctly set up and that GitLab is accessing S3 using the IAM role by logging into the `taskrunner` pod and installing the `awscli` Python package:
+You can test if the IAM role is correctly set up and that GitLab is accessing S3 using the IAM role by logging into the `toolbox` pod and installing the `awscli` Python package:

 ```shell